-With an eye toward being more inclusive, many companies are re-examining employee-facing documents and on-line resources to neutralize gendered language.
-It’s a great start, but many benefits and policies involve the employee’s family as well.
+June is Pride Month, which is a good time to examine ways that your company can be more inclusive.
+Re-examining employee-facing documents and on-line resources to neutralize gendered language is a start, but many benefits and policies involve the employee’s family as well.
 Not everyone’s family fits a standard definition, however, so what’s a company to do?

 Understandably, not all company policies mention family, but many that apply to relocation do.
 And unlike many other applications, sometimes the implication of what constitutes “family” in a mobility policy/practice can have significant cost, employee experience and Duty of Care implications for the company, especially when defining which family members can accompany the employee on an assignment or a move.

 In fact, according to Atlas World Group’s 2020 Corporate Relocation Survey, “For the past seven years, family issues/ties have taken the top spot as a reason for declined relocations, cited by more than half of firms (52% of respondents).”

 Given the cost and impact of a failed relocation or assignment to the company, it’s more important than ever to get this right.

 Our primary advice to clients is to examine other company policies that include a definition of family and use that as a guide in determining the definition for mobility purposes (if applicable).
 In lieu of the ability to do that, either because a definition is not available or is not contextually appropriate, we can provide a number of examples that can assist in the determination of one for mobility purposes.

 One that we find gaining in favor is perhaps the most inclusive: “All members of your household and/or persons for whom you are primarily responsible.”
 This definition is the broadest and allows for the possibility of including, for example, elderly parents living on their own, students away at college or disabled adult children living in group home situations, to name just a few.